elonafoobar/elonafoobar/README.md

 * It features high extensibility through a mod system. [####+]
 * It can be localized in multiple languages. [####+]
 * It works on Windows, Linux and macOS. [####+]

+> An Elona variant that has a mod system.
+With its high extensibility, you can build your own Elona.
+>
+> \~Ylva Fantasy Encyclopedia\~

 # How To Build